|Rewards Rating:||4.4 / 5|

 As many frequent travelers know, hotel loyalty programs are notorious for inflated point values and limited redemption options.
 Card offers that look generous are often worth half of what they seem, making it hard to know how far your rewards will take you.

-Right now, new World of Hyatt cardholders can receive up to 50,000 bonus points through a tiered sign-up bonus offer.
-You’ll earn 25,000 points for spending $3,000 in the first three months, plus an additional 25,000 points if you spend $6,000 in the first six months.
+Right now, new World of Hyatt cardholders can receive up to 60,000 bonus points through a tiered sign-up bonus offer.

 Up to two free nights each year